-The vast majority of money spent on market research in the U.S. in 2018 was for quantitative research, which accounted for almost 80 of the market.
+The vast majority of money spent on market research in the U.S. in 2019 was for quantitative research, which accounted for 64 percent of the market.
 Within the quantitative segment, online research and phone interviews were the most dominant research methods, while face-to-face interviews accounted for only two percent of spending.
-Audience measurement was the main type of project conducted in 2017, constituting around a third of revenue received by market research companies.
-The next largest source of revenue was custom and syndicated research, which combined accounted for another third of revenue.
+Customer satisfaction investigations were the main type of project conducted in 2019, constituting 20 percent of of revenue received by market research companies.
+The next largest source of revenue was media audience measurement, which accounted for 16 percent of revenue.

-Within the U.S., the market leader was Nielson Holdings, who reported 3.7 billion U.S. dollars in domestic revenue for 2017.
-There is a significant difference in revenue to the next largest company in the U.S. market, IQVIA, who reported just over 1.4 billion in U.S. revenue for the same period.
-However, this gap is not surprising given IQVIA specializes in research for the healthcare sector, while Nielson provide services regarding goods, consumers and the media across a broad range of sectors.
-Rounding out the top five companies in the U.S. market are Kantar, Information Resources Inc, and Ipsos, each of which generated under one billion of U.S. revenue in that year.
+Within the U.S., the market leader was Nielson Holdings, who reported 3.9 billion U.S. dollars in domestic revenue for 2019.
+There is a significant difference in revenue to the next largest company in the U.S. market, IQVIA, which reported approximately 2.2 billion U.S. dollars in revenue for the same period.
+However, this gap is not surprising given IQVIA specializes in research for the healthcare sector, while Nielson provide services regarding goods, consumers. and the media across a broad range of sectors.
+Other leaders in the U.S. market research industry include Kantar, Information Resources Inc, and Ipsos, each of which generated under one billion of U.S. revenue in that year.